Smart Phones and Laptop turns into Super Gadgets: Future project by SU

 “We will buy a high resistance meter worth Rs nine lakh from the fund to measure resistance.
 We will also appoint a research fellow who will get an opportunity to work at BARC’s laboratory for three years,” said co-investigator Piyush Solanki.

-If everything works according to plans then we will experience faster electronics gadgets, computers, laptops, projectors almost 1000 times faster.
+If everything works according to plan then we will experience faster electronics gadgets, computers, laptops, projectors almost 1000 times faster.
 And contactless thermometers or temperature guns used widely in COVID times will be more accurate.